 The Marquettes first foray into performing in schools originated in Las Vegas with underwriting provided by the Rotary Club of Las Vegas, Murder Café was able to bring "The 50 minute version of A Christmas Carol" to at risk elementary schools for three years.
 Designed to be presented in a class period, all the high points of Dickens' classic were accomplished by a narrator, Scrooge and another actor playing all four ghosts.
 The students who saw these presentations were unlikely to be exposed to live theatre.
 A Christmas Carol was part of Las Vegas's elementary school reading curriculum so seeing a dramatization enhanced the students reading while introducing many to theatre for the first time.

 Since returning to New York State in 2009 the Marquettes created Theatre on the Road to bring educational performances to schools and local theatres.
 In addition to A Christmas Carol they have added "Poe's Last Mystery" which was commissioned by the Poughkeepsie Library District to enhance their federally funded Big Read program.
 "Poe's Last Mystery" was so well received that Columbia-Greene Community College offered it as part of their 2013 theatre season.
 It has also been performed at the Rosendale Theatre and the Arts Society of Kingston and is scheduled to be presented at the Morton Library in Rhinecliff, New York as their summer fundraising event.

-In 2016 Theatre-on-the-road/Murder Cafe produced six original shows with over 40 performances, entertained several thousand people and raised over $21,000 for various charities.
+In 2019 Theatre-on-the-road/Murder Cafe produced seven original shows with 53 performances, 8 living history cemetery tours and entertained several thousand people and raised over $38,000 for various charities.

 The Marquettes and their troupe have entertained for Fortune 500 companies, leading hotels & resorts, five star restaurants, casinos and country clubs.